John N. Gardner

 Hunter, M. S. (2006).
 Lessons learned: Achieving institutional change in support of students in transition.
 In F. S. Laanan (Ed.), Understanding students in transition: Trends and issues.
 New Directions for Student Services, 114, 7-15.

 Hunter, M. S. (2006, Summer).
 Fostering student learning and success through first-year programs.
-Peer Review, 8(3), 4-7
+Peer Review, 8(3), 4-7.

 Hunter, M. S., & Linder, C. W. (2005).
 First-year seminars.
 In M. L. Upcraft, J. N. Gardner, & B. O. Barefoot (Eds.), Challenging and supporting the first-year student: A handbook for improving the first year of college (pp. 275-291).
 Jossey-Bass.

 Hunter, M. S. (2005, Spring).
 Publishing as a way to make prevention a campus-wide imperative.
-Catalyst: A publication of the higher education center for alcohol and other drug abuse and violence prevention, funded by the U.S. Department of Education, 7(1), 9-10.
+Catalyst: A publication of the higher education center for alcohol and other drug abuse and violence prevention (Funded by the U.S. Department of Education).
+7(1), 9-10.

 Hunter, M. S., & White, E. R. (2004, March/April).
-Could fixing academic advising fix higher education.
+Could fixing academic advising fix higher education?
 About Campus, 9(1), 20-25.

-Hunter, M. S. & Gahagan, (2003, September/October).
+Hunter, M. S., & Gahagan, J. S. (2003, September/October).
 It takes a year.
 About Campus, 8(4), 31-32.

 John N. Gardner Institute for Excellence in Undergraduate Education

-Betsy Barefoot is a native of North Carolina.
-She holds a bachelor's degree in music education from Duke University and master's and doctoral degrees in higher education from the College of William and Mary.
-Currently, she serves as senior scholar for the John N. Gardner Institute for Excellence in Undergraduate Education in Brevard, North Carolina.
-In her work at the Institute, Barefoot has been directly involved in the development of instruments and strategies to evaluate and improve the first college year and has conducted seminars on the first-year experience across the United States and worldwide, as well as assisted other colleges and universities in implementing and evaluating first-year and transfer programs.
-She has authored and co-authored numerous other publications, including the 2005 Jossey-Bass books, Achieving and Sustaining Institutional Excellence for the First Year of College and Challenging and Supporting the First-Year Student: A Handbook for improving the First Year of College, and the 2016 book The Undergraduate Experience: Focusing Institutions on What Matters Most.
+Betsy Barefoot, Ed.D. , is a senior scholar for the John N. Gardner Institute for Excellence in Undergraduate Education in Brevard, North Carolina.
+In her work at the institute, Dr. Barefoot has been directly involved in the development of instruments and strategies to evaluate and improve the first college year and transfer experience.
+She has conducted seminars on the first-year experience across the United States and worldwide and has assisted other colleges and universities in implementing and evaluating first-year and transfer programs.
+She has authored and co-authored numerous other publications, including the 2005 Jossey-Bass books, Achieving and Sustaining Institutional Excellence for the First Year of College, Challenging and Supporting the First-Year Student: A Handbook for improving the First Year of College, and the 2016 book The Undergraduate Experience: Focusing Institutions on What Matters Most.